CarlosMendez1997Sei/WETSAT_v2/README.md

 - Confusion matrix
 - Classification report

-## 10.0 Forecasting Wetlands and Maps 🧪 (you can to forecasting actual or news AOI's)
+## 10.0 Classification Wetlands and Maps 🧪 (you can to classify actual or news AOI's)

 - Import the pickle files previously created (model, encoders and labels)
 - Add news images (VV, VH and PR), if you don't have PR index, you can to recalculate the PR index following the equation (PR = VH - VV)